3mdeb/verified-boot/verified_boot_main.md

 firmware and software components that play a crucial role in the system's security, without specifying any relations between them.

+The Trusted Computing Base, just like the Chain of Trust, can consist of a different number of software components at any given point in the process of booting th system.
+When analyzing the boot process, the TCB is increasing in size with every new component appended to the Chains of Trust that is important for the security, or might impact it in any way.

 The components belonging to the Trusted Computing Base include a number of the initial elements of all the Chains of Trust in a system, and the Roots of Trust in particular - the elements which form the "Base" for providing security